dark-side/sports_hub_cpp_skeleton/README.md

 ## Project Description

 This is a draft pet project for testing Generative AI on different software engineering tasks.
-It is planned to evolve and grow over time and extend it to other technologies.
+It is planned to evolve and grow over time.
 Specifically, this repo will be a C++ playground with Poco libraries.

 The application's legend is based on the sports-hub application description from the following repo: [Sports-Hub](https://github.com/dark-side/sports-hub).